BenSwisa/robot_snake/README.md

   ros2 launch package1 launch1.py 'record:=True'
 ```

-to plot a joint value in position 0 in real time use rqt->visualize->plot and add "joint_val_topic/data[0]"
+to plot a joint value in position 0 in real time use rqt than go to->plugins->visualization->plot and add "joint_val_topic/data[0]"

 ## Arduino IDE: